-The Diversity Visa Lottery dates back to the 1990s.
-Congress had passed a law at the beginning of that decade intending to increase immigration to the United States from countries with low immigration rates.
+The Diversity Visa Lottery dates back to the 1990s when the United States Congress passed a law intended to increase immigration to the United States from countries with low immigration rates.
 Back then, it was all done through the post office.
 You had to mail hard copies of the Diversity Visa form and passport size pictures to the designated address, while hoping that your mail would arrive before the deadline set, in order to be a part of the DV process.

 Entering the Lottery

 The DV Lottery is mostly concentrated to a little over a month (generally from early October to early November) every year.
 During this period (referred to as the DV Entry or Registration period), entrants from most countries around the world enter the DV process.

 The process involves accessing the official DV website and filling in an online form, which includes uploading a recently-taken digital passport size photo that should respect a list of technical specifications.
 Once the form is successfully completed, it is then submitted electronically.

 This goes on throughout the DV entry period.
 At a specified time on the final day, however, the official DV website announces the end of the entry process, and the DV form on the website automatically becomes unavailable and thus inaccessible to entrants.
 Then comes the selection.